Preparing For A Tattoo

 If you’re going to be sitting for a particularly long session, you might want to bring a small snack and something to drink.
 Bring something light that’s also easy to eat, so you can have it when there’s a moment of downtime but still finish it quickly enough that you’re not holding up your artist when they’re done taking their break.

-And of course, make sure you don’t bring any messy foods in.
+Also, don’t bring any messy foods in.
 Tattoo artists like to keep a clean studio, so avoid anything that will easily spill or leave crumbs.

 8. Wear a Comfortable Outfit